outr/scribe/README.md

 For example, if you want to see all `Debug` levels for a specific class only, but your handler is filtering to only show `Info` and above you can set `multiplier` to `2.0` and all logs that come through will boost to be included on the next levels value.
 It is worth noting that they will still output with their proper level name.
 Defaults to `1.0`.

-`includeTrace: Boolean`: Flag to determine whether trace information (method name and line number) should be included in logging information.
-This is a somewhat expensive feature, but can be very useful for tracking down bugs.
-Defaults to false.

 If I want to simply update my logger removing the `Logger.Root` parent and set a new name I can do so like this: